Excellent battery life. Great microphones and noise-canceling. IP57 dust resistance and waterproofing. Currently 25% off on Amazon.

 Pros: Offers some of the best audio quality around when used with an Apple device, with sound that is detailed and balanced.
 Solid call quality and option to use a single earbud.
 Siri can be activated with a voice command.

 Cons: Battery tops out between 4.5 and 5 hours.
 Lack of aptX support means that sound quality isn’t as good on Android devices.
 Not as durable as the Jabra Elite Active 75t.
 Lack of options for customizing the sound, which may not satisfy those looking for more bass.
 Every month it seems we find more great AirPods alternatives.

 BEST BUDGET BUY

-Blurb While there are no shortage of cheap earbuds under $100, few provide an audio experience that rises above just being “good for the money.”
-Anker’s Soundcore Liberty Air 2 Wireless Earbuds bridge the gap between cheap and premium wireless earbuds offering a core features which stand up to the top wireless earbuds while eschewing some of the luxuries in the name of affordability, such as noise cancelling and a transparency/ambient mode.
+While there is no shortage of cheap earbuds under $100, few provide an audio experience that rises above just being “good for the money.”
+Anker’s Soundcore Liberty Air 2 Wireless Earbuds bridge the gap between cheap and premium wireless earbuds offering core features that stand up to the top wireless earbuds while eschewing some of the luxuries in the name of affordability, such as noise-canceling and a transparency/ambient mode.

 Pros: The battery life hits that sweet spot of providing just the right amount of charge without being overkill.